humhub/documentation/docs/admin/advanced-configuration.md

 - `common.php`  - Configuration used in Console & Web Application
 - `web.php` - Configuration used exclusively in the Web Application
-- `console.log` - Configuration used exclusively the Console Application
+- `console.php` - Configuration used exclusively the Console Application

 Note, the shortcoming of this merging technique is, that it is not possible to replace an array value: